255doesnotexist/vlabeler/README.md

 For the `Done` filter and `Star` filter, clicking will switch them between `Do not filter`, `Show only starred/done` and `Show only unstarred/undone`.

-You can click the `More` button to open a dialog for setting conditions separately.

 All these filters are combined with `AND` logic.

+You can click the `More` button to open a dialog to use the advanced filters.

 ### Linking filter to editor